AllenDowney/Portfolio/narrative18.md

 use to offer an expanded (4 credit) version of Computational Bayesian Statistics in Fall 2017.

+In August 2018 I will go to the Joint Statistical Meetings in Vancouver, Canada to present "Inference in Three Hours, and More Time for the Good Stuff" as part of an invited session on Statistical Education.

 I will continue to write blog articles as opportunities arise, looking for topics that demonstrate the methodology of computational and Bayesian statistics, applied to topics in science, engineering, and